yuki-kimoto/gitprep/README.md

 Difficult settings is unnecessary.

-Even if you have troubles by your mistake, for example "git push -f origin master", you can access all of your git repositories **directory** and fix them.
+Even if you have troubles by your mistake, for example "git push -f origin master", you can access all of your git repositories **directly** and fix them.

 All reporitories are yours.
 All repositories exist on **your own server**.